How Much Turkey Per Person?

 Turkey Blend

-Enjoy the best smoked turkey this holiday season.
+Enjoy this easy smoked turkey recipe for Thanksgiving or other special occasions.
 This bird is brined in our signature citrus brine kit, rubbed down with Turkey rub, and smoked over none other than our Turkey Blend hardwood for flavor inside and out.
-Learn how to smoke a turkey for your feast.

 Ingredients